microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 ## MCC Warnings
 In some versions of MCC, there are 2 warnings that are triggered:

-- "ADC0: Enable Peripheral" - when using the internal DACREF signal.
+- "ADC0: Enable Peripheral"

-- "ADC0: Set MUXPOS and MUXNEG to via PGA"
+- "ADC0: Set MUXPOS and MUXNEG to 'Via PGA'"

+These warnings can be ignored in this example.

 ## Sources of Error